 Implementation of the H5Pget/set_file_image_callbacks() and H5Pget/set_file_image() function calls requires a pair of virtual file driver feature flags.
 The flags are H5FD_FEAT_ALLOW_FILE_IMAGE and H5FD_FEAT_CAN_USE_FILE_IMAGE_CALLBACKS.
 Both of these are defined in H5FDpublic.h.

 The first flag, H5FD_FEAT_ALLOW_FILE_IMAGE, allows a file driver to indicate whether or not it supports file images.
 A VFD that sets this flag when its ‘query’ callback is invoked indicates that the file image set in the FAPL will be used as the initial contents of a file.
 Support for setting an initial file image is designed primarily for use with the Core VFD.
 However, any VFD can indicate support for this feature by setting the flag and copying the image in an appropriate way for the VFD (possibly by writing the image to a file and then opening the file).
 However, such a VFD need not employ the file image after file open time.
-Any file driver that does not maintain an image of the file in memory will not.
 In such cases, the VFD will not make an in-memory copy of the file image and will not employ the file image callbacks.

 File drivers that maintain a copy of the file in memory (only the Core file driver at present) can be constructed to use the initial image callbacks (if defined).
 Those that do must set the H5FD_FEAT_CAN_USE_FILE_IMAGE_CALLBACKS flag, the second flag, when their ‘query’ callbacks are invoked.